PeskyByte/Operating-Systems/README.md

 # Scheduling-Algorithms
-Implementations for scheduling algoritms for my operating system class
+Implementations for scheduling algoritms for my operating systems class.